 For computing the interaction between A and B, AB, we need to find the main effect of A when B is at its high level and subtract the main effect of A when B is at its low level and thereafter divide by two.
 This corresponds to adding together the response values with the same sign as in the column for factor A when B is at its high level and adding them together with the opposite sign of what is in column A when B is at its low level and thereafter divide by half the number of observations.
-This is equivalent to use a factor column for calculation of effects where the signs in the columns for factor A and factor B are multiplied together or the signs in the column.
+This is equivalent to use a factor column for calculation of effects where the signs in the columns for factor A and factor B are multiplied together or the signs in the column for AB above.
+In the same way we can compute the signs in the other two-factor interaction columns.
 The signs in the column for the three-factor interaction ABC is obtained by multiplying together the signs in the columns for A, B and C. This gives